Deron Mayo: New England Patriots

-In 2018, Deron was hired by the New England Patriots as the assistant strength and conditioning coach.
+In 2018, Mayo was hired by the New England Patriots as the assistant strength and conditioning coach.
+In 2024, he was promoted to head strength and conditioning coach.
+New Patriots head coach Mike Vrabel announced on February 5, 2025 that Mayo would return in 2025 in the same position.

 Personal life

 Mayo has two brothers, Jerod and Derek, who both played football as linebackers.
 Jerod played college football at Tennessee and was a first round pick for the New England Patriots of the NFL.
 He played with the team from 2008 to 2015, winning a Super Bowl.
-Jerod is now the inside linebackers coach for the Patriots.
+Jerod was the head coach for the Patriots during the 2024 season.
 Derek played college football at the University of Richmond, where he was a member of the 2008 Richmond Spiders NCAA FCS National Championship team.